On the stability and convergence of a class of consensus systems with a nonlinear input: Consensus under Feedback

 \section{Consensus under Feedback}

 Consider a sequence of row stochastic matrices $\{ P(k) \}_{k\in\N}$ and a continuous function $G : \R^n \to \R$.
-Then, the system,
+Then the system,

-can be regarded as consensus system under feedback.
+can be regarded as a consensus system under feedback.
 In later statements, further differentiability assumptions will be imposed on $G$ as required.
+If we apply the similarity transformation defined in \eqref{eq:reparametrization}, then in the new coordinates, $y\in \R, z\in \R^{n-1}$, given by $x = T [ y \,\,z^T ]^T$, we obtain The class of cascaded systems studied in \cite{loria2002stability,loria2003uniform,nevsic2004uniform} encompasses this system formulation.
+We note that in all these references and in subsequent literature based on these papers \cite{lee2006uniform}, it is assumed that the subsystems are globally uniformly asymptotically stable.
+We do not require this assumption.
 Associated with \eqref{eq:fw-tvsys0} we consider the one-dimensional system

-This is the aforementioned Lure system and, as we shall see, the dynamics of the consensus system \eqref{eq:fw-tvsys0} is strongly related to the dynamics of \eqref{eq:fw-tvsys0_1dim}.
+which is seen to be the one dimensional subsystem in the cascade \eqref{eq:cascade} corresponding to $z(k)=0$.
+This is the aforementioned Lur'e system and, as we shall see, the dynamics of the consensus system \eqref{eq:fw-tvsys0} is strongly related to the dynamics of \eqref{eq:fw-tvsys0_1dim}.
 Unless stated otherwise we consider the systems \eqref{eq:fw-tvsys0} and \eqref{eq:fw-tvsys0_1dim} with initial time $k_0 = 0$.
 A few comments on results that hold uniformly with respect to all initial times are made where appropriate.